CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 A log manager dialog allows to view the backed up logs.
-It can be opened going to NVDA menu -> Tools -> Logs manager In this dialog, you can see the list of all the backup logs, open or delete them.
+It can be opened going to NVDA menu -> Tools -> Logs manager In this dialog, you can see the list of all the backup logs and perform various actions on the selected log:
+* open it (press `Enter`)
+* delete it (press `Delete`)
+* copy the log file (press `control+C`)

+You can also select multiple logs to perform an actions on all of them.

 To be able to open a log, you should first have configured the [Command to open a file in your favorite editor](#settingsOpenCommand).

 ## Python console extension